 This Quarterly Report on Form 10-Q contains "forward-looking statements" that involve risks and uncertainties, as well as assumptions that, if they do not materialize or if they prove incorrect, could cause our results to differ materially from those expressed or implied by such forward-looking statements.
 The statements contained in this Quarterly Report on Form 10-Q that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Forward-looking statements are often identified by the use of words such as, but not limited to, "anticipate," "believe," "expect," "can," "continue," "could," "estimate," "expect," "intend," "outlook," "may," "will," "plan," "project," "seek," "should," "target," "will," "would," and similar expressions or variations intended to identify forward-looking statements.
 These statements reflect the beliefs and assumptions of our management based on information currently available to management.
 Such forward-looking statements are subject to risks, uncertainties and other important factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by such forward-looking statements.
 Factors that could cause or contribute to such differences include, but are not limited to, those identified in "Part II -Item 1A.
-Risk Factors" below, and those discussed in the sections titled "Special Note Regarding Forward-Looking Statements" and "Risk Factors" included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2023, filed with the SEC.
-Furthermore, such forward-looking statements speak only as of the date of this report.
-Except as required by law, we undertake no obligation to update any forward-looking statements to reflect events or circumstances after the date of such statements.
+Risk Factors" below, and those discussed in the sections titled "Special Note Regarding Forward-Looking Statements" and "Risk Factors" included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2023, and in other documents we file from time to time with the SEC.
+Furthermore, such forward-looking statements or circumstances after the date of such statements.